openlookeng/hetu-core/hetu-docs/en/connector/hana.md

 ### openLooKeng-to-Hana function Mapping

-The openLooKeng functions which can be mapped to SAP HANA function is listed in the following table.
-Note: The \"\$n\" is placeholder to present an argument in a function.
+The openLooKeng functions which can be mapped to SAP HANA function is listed in the following table:

+**Note**

+*The \"\$n\" is placeholder to present an argument in a function.*

 > | openLooKeng function                |               HANA function | notes                                                        |
 > | ----------------------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |